viyancs/go-currency/README.md

-This project is REST Full API for managing currency rates

-To run these app, in root directory, run:
+This project is REST Full API for managing currency rates, To run these app, in root directory, run:

 $ export GOPATH=$PWD